 Measures of Success

-The success and impact of the High-Throughput Screening (HTS) Resource can be measured in terms of the pre-clinical drug and target discovery activities that are enabled downstream of screening.
+The success and impact of the High-Throughput Screening (HTS) Core can be measured in terms of the pre-clinical drug and target discovery activities that are enabled downstream of screening.

 Importantly, several discoveries from screening programs have led to commercial follow up via licensing.

 - Anti-cancer chemical leads licensed to Peloton Therapeutics